 Students having trouble accessing course reserves, please contact your instructor directly and asked them to inform the Libraries’ Reserves Department so we can investigate the issue and assist with accessing reserves.

 Librarians provide assistance in locating materials on a topic or using the many online and print resources provided by the Libraries for your research and teaching needs.
-In-person help is available in the Bartle and UDC Libraries.
-In addition, research assistance via email, text, phone and chat are offered.
+Research assistance is provided via email and chat.
+Consult the Libraries’ Ask a Librarian web page for more details.
+You are also invited to make an appointment with a Subject Librarian for an one-on-one appointment for research assistance.

 Library Equipment / Software Details

-- Headphones - Headphones are available to all registered borrowers with a loan period of three hours at all Binghamton University Libraries Reader Services desks
+- Headphones - Headphones are available to all registered borrowers with a loan period of four hours.

 - Self-service scanning - Walk-up Bookeye Scanners allow users to scan books and documents as searchable text in accessible PDF format or as an audio file.
-The scanners are located in the Bartle, Science and UDC Libraries, and Bartle Library’s Newcomb Reading Room.
+The scanners are located in the Bartle, Science and UDC Libraries.
 Adobe Reader has accessible options and tools for people with disabilities to view documents with assistance such as read out loud (Text-to-Speech), enhancing on screen viewing, and accessing multimedia captioning.
 For tips about creating accessible PDFs refer to SSD’s Accessible Course Material page.

-- Adobe Acrobat Professional - The mac computers in the Bartle Information Commons (1st floor) include this OER / document tagging software
+- Adobe Acrobat Professional - The Mac computers in the Bartle Information Commons include this OER / document tagging software.

 For all other concerns regarding special needs, users are advised to seek assistance from: